-On their own, SMEs don’t consume huge amounts of energy.
-But collectively, their energy demand is a different story.
-The IEA estimates SMEs consume around 13% of total global energy demand (that’s 74 exajoules for those keeping track – I’m looking at you, energy managers!).
+On their own, SMEs don’t consume huge amounts of energy, but collectively, their energy demand is a different story.
+The IEA estimates SMEs consume around 13% of total global energy demand.
 Yet, approximately 30% of that demand could be eliminated by cost-effective energy efficiency measures, such as implementing energy management software.
 That would save more energy than Japan and Korea consume in a year!

-Sounds great, right?
 Which business wouldn’t want that level of savings?
-Well, according to the Observatory of European SMEs, fewer than 30% of them in Europe have implemented any measures for conserving energy, and only 4% have a comprehensive approach to energy efficiency.
+Well, according to the Observatory of European SMEs, fewer than 30% of them in Europe have implemented any measures for conserving energy, and, even though 60% plan to reduce carbon impact, just 4% have a comprehensive approach to energy efficiency.

 The OECD defines an SME as “a non-subsidiary, independent company that employs less than a certain number of workers.”
 This number varies depending on the country: in the US, the upper limit is 500 while in the EU the limit is 250.
-SMEs can be broken down into micro (think freelancers), small and medium-sized enterprises.
+SMEs can be broken down into micro, small and medium-sized enterprises

 With the European Commission’s Winter Package proposal for a 30% energy efficiency target by 2030, energy audits targeting SMEs could unlock incredible energy savings potential in Europe.

 Unfortunately, due to their small size, sectoral variation, and low returns per customer, ESCOs have a particularly difficult time penetrating the SME market in order to reach these targets.
 Yet, if SMEs implemented energy efficiency measures to their full potential, they could shave more than 30% off their energy bills.
 And that is something SMEs in Europe and ESCOs everywhere simply can’t afford NOT to do.